On-Campus COVID-19 Testing

 This would be considered an absence and our regular academic policies and practices would apply.
 Your course syllabus will explain how absences are addressed.
 In addition to the possible academic penalties, failure to complete your required testing could also result in action through the student discipline process.

-I am a student taking all online courses and living OUTSIDE of Champaign, Urbana and Savoy.
+I am a student taking all online courses.
 Do I need to request an exemption from on-campus testing?

-No, students living outside of Champaign, Urbana and Savoy who are taking all online courses do not need to fill out an exemption form.
+No, students who are taking all online courses do not need to fill out an exemption form.
 Please make sure your address information is updated in Self Service.

 I live in University Housing.
 Will I be able to enter my residence hall if I miss one of my tests?